 Coiled Tubing for Catheters & Other Medical Devices

-Thin wall plastic tubing can be reinforced with metal or polymer coil to provide kink resistance and crush resistance.
-DUKE Extrusion’s coiled tubing is ideal for catheters and other medical devices where tubing performance is critical.
-Coil materials and coil design can be optimized for particular applications, depending on product requirements.
-The various options that can be specified include:
+Thin wall catheter tubing can be reinforced with metal or polymer coil to provide kink resistance and crush resistant benefits.
+Coil reinforced tubing uses an internal helical coil spring and includes an elongated tubular outer wall.
+It is engineered to eliminate kinking or collapsing, while still maintaining flexibility.
+Duke Extrusion’s coiled tubing is ideal for catheters and other medical devices where tubing performance is critical.
+Coil reinforced tubing materials and coil design can be optimized for certain applications, depending on product requirement specifications.
+The numerous options that can be specified include:

-We can add coiling to extrusions in diameters from 0.010"-up to 1".
+Coiled Tubing & ExtrusionsAt Duke Extrusions we can add coil reinforced catheter tubing to extrusions in diameters from 0.010"-up to 1".
 Coiled plastic tubing can be added to multi-lumen extrusions in numerous configurations, with one or more lumens above or below the coil filament as needed.
 Each individual lumen can also be reinforced with coils with or without a PTFE or polyimide liner for added lubricity and strength.

-Kink Resistance, Crush Strength and Flexibility: Benefits of Coiled Tubing
+Coiled Catheter Tubing: Kink Resistance, Crush Strength & Flexibility Benefits

-Tapered coils are also an option, and can be formed for strain reliefs and wire reinforced tubing of variable diameter.
+Tapered coils are also an option, and can be formed for strain reliefs and wire reinforced tubing of various diameters.